vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 will help subsidize the down payment for a new car.

 Though we posted the ad at 1 am, by next morning, we had around 5 requests to see the car.
-One person even offered $3750 in cash on the spot.
+One person even offered $3750 in cash.
 There were a few others who tried to bargain it down immediately.
 One person was even more prompt: he requested to see the car at 10.15.

 <p class="text-info">
 Let's call this person F. F is the main character of the story since he